French occupation of Thessaly: Events

 The French army occupied consecutively on June 11 – Elasson; June 12–14 – Larissa; on 13/15 June – Velestino, Volos and Trikala; on June 15/17 – Kalambaka, and on June 26 – Lamia.

 The chief military confrontation of the operation occurred when the French attempted to disarm the 1/38 Evzone Regiment in Larissa, under the command of Lt.
 Colonel Athanasios Frangos.
-The regiment refused to obey the command to surrender its weapons, and retreated west towards the mountains.
+The regiment refused to obey the command to surrender its weapons and retreated west towards the mountains.
 The French launched Moroccan sipahis in pursuit of the unit, encircling it and forcing it to surrender after clashes (named "Battle of the Flag", as the Greeks carried the regimental standard with them) that claimed the lives of 59 Greek officers and soldiers, as well as seven killed and 15 wounded on the French side.

-At the same time the Allies issued an ultimatum to Constantine threatening to bombard Athens.
+At the same time, the Allies issued an ultimatum to Constantine, threatening to bombard Athens.
 As a result King Constantine I of Greece abdicated.

-At least 200 royalist Greek MPs, municipal leaders, lawyers and doctors were introduced into a prison camp in Thessaloniki.
+At least 200 royalist Greek MPs, municipal leaders, lawyers, and doctors were interned into a prison camp in Thessaloniki.
 The Thessaloniki concentration camp was surrounded by double rows of wire mesh, and the guard was made up of Cambodian and Senegalese soldiers.